 Resurrection of the Dead and,

-...and this we will do if God permit.
-To better understand your walk with Christ, your repentance from sin(salvation), your faith toward God and of baptisms.
+...and this we will do if God permit in this ministry.
+To better understand your walk with Christ, your repentance from sin(salvation), your faith toward God and of baptism.
 Healing, laying on of hands, and of resurrection and then of course eternal judgment.
 Now he told them after learning those things and having them firm in your mind and heart to move on to perfection.
 Now there is only one who was perfect and that was Christ Jesus.
 This word would have been better translated as "completion" Moving onto completion in the Lord.
 Yet; we can be perfect, but only through Jesus.
 All this we will look into.

 Remember; do not be afraid to ask questions.
 You are not going to look stupid, your not going to ask a stupid question.
 We are all students.
 Learn of Him(Jesus), as we get into His Word! and you will find rest!
 (Matthew 11:29) God Bless!